vdaas/vald/docs/contributing/coding-style.md

                 ...
    ```

-### Using Mock

-In Vald, we use a lot of external libraries, and there are a lot of dependencies between libraries.

-As a result, due to the complexity, it has become hard to determine whether or not to mock dependencies.

 ### Parallel test

 In Vald, we use parallel test to accelerate the execution of tests by default.
 There are 2 layers of enabling parallel test.